BGforgeNet/EItweaks/README.md

 - Stronger Green Dragon Horn.
 - New game "My head hurts" cutscene is shortened.
 - Zak no longer has a level of backstab perk.
-- Reduce over-the-top armor values for golems and other "unkillable" monsters from 150 to 44.
+- Reduced over-the-top armor values for golems and other "unkillable" monsters from 150 to 44.
+- Regeneration:
+  - Undead and golems no longer regenerate
+  - Halved for dragons and ogres
+  - Dramatically for all other monster types and PC

 (Try) Todo:
 - Armor protection should match source monster protection (i.e. Hard Leather/Ogres/Piercing)